This post may contain affiliate links. Please read how we make money for more information.

 15. House and Business Cleaning

-Another opportunity for stay at home moms to consider is cleaning houses for people.
+Another opportunity for busy moms to consider is cleaning houses for people.
 This option is a little different from most of the others on this list.
 Although you will be able to operate your business from home, you will have to travel to other people’s homes and offices to do the work.

 Many people prefer to hire someone to clean their homes for them because they work long hours and don’t have time to do it themselves.
 There may be others who just don’t like doing it and would rather pay someone to do it for them.